canaanhowell/LWS_CloudPipe_v2/markdown_docs/prompt.md

 ## MISSION PARAMETERS
-**OBJECTIVE:** test the full pipeline
+**OBJECTIVE:** azure container instance to run the orchestrate_pipeline script in the azure cloud. use azure cli to create. make sure we have a way to log dillegently and debug when running in the cloud

-**SUCCESS CRITERIA:** each snowflake table matches its corresponding azure storage csv identically
+**SUCCESS CRITERIA:** all cleaned csv's succesfully uploaded to azure blob storage

 **AUTHORITY LEVEL:** Full autonomy - proceed to troubleshooting/debugging using this document as a guide without asking user for directions